 Steel vs. Wood Framing

-Another significant benefit for the homeowner is that steel studs do not rot when they come in contact with moisture.
-However, even treated lumber can rot even in the best conditions.
-Light gauge steel construction is beneficial to both the builders and building owners.
+Another significant benefit for the homeowner is that steel studs don’t rot when they come in contact with moisture.
+Even treated lumber can rot even in the best conditions.
+Light gauge steel construction is beneficial for your building’s longevity and your budget.

 - Lower insurance costs due to upgraded safety factors.

-- Lower maintenance costs due to material’s durability and resilience.
+- Lower maintenance costs due to steel’s durability and resilience.

 - Steel is dimensionally stable, so it’s not affected by temperature, humidity, and climatic changes.